carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 1. Less data to transfer back and forth, which should also make the index lookups faster
 2. With each sub hash being an integer, the comparison should be faster as well.

-In a sub-conclusion; if the workload is write-heavy, something like a size-based index could be benificial, at the cost of poor read performance.
+In a sub-conclusion; if the workload is write-heavy, something like a size-based index could be beneficial, at the cost of poor read performance.
 For a read-heavy or mixed workload, the normal indexes are the better choice, providing better overall performance.
+However, as a schema change is an intrusive operation requiring a rippled effect of changes in the codebase and breaking compatibility, it is left as a later task in Duplicati.

 ## PRAGMAs